 Since only a few manufacturers have the equipment to process hemp fiber, it can be more costly.
 However, growing hemp has some astounding benefits compared to growing wood for paper.

 It is known that the hemp plant grows fast and is ready for harvest in around four months.
 Trees, on the other hand, can take years to grow and be ready for harvest.
 Yes, manufacturers may need to make massive investments to process hemp pulp for paper.
 However, instead of harvesting once a decade, they could harvest annually.
 Plus, the other parts of the hemp plant can be sold as raw materials to other industries.

 Cellulose is the main ingredient needed to manufacture paper.
 While wood usually has around 40-50% of cellulose, hemp bast fibers can have up to 77% of cellulose.

 Hemp Has Less Lignin

-Hemp also has a smaller amount of lignin (5-9%) when woody core fibers can have up to 35%.
-Lignin is comparable to a glue that holds the cellulose fibers together and needs to be removed using harsh chemicals.
+Hemp also has less lignin (5-9%), while woody core fibers can have up to 35%.
+Lignin is comparable to the glue that holds the cellulose fibers together and needs to be removed using harsh chemicals.

 Hemp seeds are a superfood.
 With a serious amount of all the right nutrients and fiber, a serving of these super seeds not only nourishes your body but also helps keep your gut healthy.
-However, while there’s no doubting their nutritional value and health benefits, it can be tricky to decide which form of hemp [...]
+Hemp Seeds vs. Hemp Hearts Hemp seeds and hemp hearts come from the same plant but are different parts of the [...]

 Honey is good.
-But what if it is made better by fortification with other natural and useful ingredients?
-After the passing of Farm Bill in 2018, hemp is becoming more popular in most edibles.
+But what if it is made better by fortification with other natural and valuable ingredients?
+Hemp is becoming more popular in most edibles.
 You can use CBD oil in butter, gummies, and honey.
 Hemp honey refers to honey infused with CBD oil.
 The two have insurmountable health benefits, and combining them makes [...]

 So, are you convinced about getting